-Option 1: You can pay by check
+Option 1: Paying by check

 You can pay your Part D late enrollment penalty directly to our plan with a check or money order.
 If you choose this option, you will receive a monthly bill.

 Make sure you follow these steps so there are no delays in processing your payments: